kkestell/kestell.org/src/content/projects/pssh.md

 draft: false
 ---

 pssh is a C# program for executing a specified command on multiple SSH hosts in parallel.
 The command output and error messages are displayed on the console with a unique color for each host.

-The list of hosts, along with their configuration, is read from a JSON configuration file.
+I mainly use this to keep my Raspberry Pis up to date.

 ## Source